lacastar/finisher/README.md

 The organizer:

 - Creates an event and a medal in Finisher, specifies an oracle that can retrieve the results
-- Submits the medal to the blockchain
+- Submits the medal to the blockchain - currently the complete dataset is stored off-chain, only a hash is on-chain
 - Registers the competitors with their wallet and attributes that are needed to retrieve results (manually or with an API)

 ![Manager screen](manage.png "Manager screen")

 The competitor:

-- When the results are ready, the competitor can claim the medal and the achievement is stored on-chain
+- When the results are ready, the competitor can claim the medal and the achievement is stored on-chain (both a reference to the medal, and the exact result)
-- A gallery of the results can be created and shared via SkyNet possibly under a custom Handshake domain (under the dfmo TLD, that stands for Digital Finisher Medals Online)
+- A gallery of the results can be created and shared via SkyNet, possibly under a custom Handshake domain (under the dfmo TLD, that stands for Digital Finisher Medals Online)
-- (It will be possible to add off-chain metadata and media later that will be funded by a small fee)
+- (It will be possible to add metadata and media later that will be probably funded by a small fee)

 [You can try it here.
 Currently a PoC as it is, without any commitments or guarantee](https://finisher-e976e.web.app/)